LessThanThreeLabs/agles/ci/documentation/source/index.rst

 setup
 ~~~~~
 The setup section defines the production or testing environment for your code.
 Each step in the setup section is explicitly ordered to function like a shell script, and the return code for each step is checked to validate that no steps fail.
-The three major types of setup steps are "packages", "databases", and "scripts".
+The three major types of setup steps are "packages", "databases", and `"scripts"`_.

 packages
 ````````